PID Controller

 The PID Controller block implements a PID controller (PID, PI, PD, P only or AND only).

-The output of the block is a weighted sum of the input signal, the integral of the input signal and the derivative of the input signal.
+The block output is a weighted sum of the input signal, integral of the input signal and derivative of the input signal.
 The summation weights are given by proportional, integral and differential coefficients.
 The first order pole filters the differential component.

-The block supports several controller types and structures.
+The block supports several regulator types and structures.
 Possible options:

 -